 Students who are eligible to take tests in a quiet location and/or have tests read aloud must complete a Test Accommodation Form within 48 hours of the scheduled exam.
-Students should provide a copy of the form to their instructor, who will then submit the completed form to the Coordinator of Disability Services.
+Students should provide a copy of the form to their instructor, who will then submit the completed form to the Director of Disability Services.
 Students are encouraged to turn in Test Accommodation Forms as early in the term as possible, especially for midterm and final exams, as there is limited space for administering exams.

 Free Web Based Assistive Technology Tools

 Click here for more information.

 For those students who wish to receive accommodations but do not have proper documentation, there local area agencies that conduct evaluations/assessments (students are responsible for all costs associated with being evaluated).
 Click here for a list of several providers who offer testing.
 This list is not comprehensive but it does include agencies near all of the UIU locations throughout the United States.
 In addition to those on the list, there are a number of other individuals who may be qualified to provide evaluations.
 Although UIU Disability Services attempts to pass along current information, agencies may change their services and costs.
 It is important to inquire about costs and services when making contact with an agency (this information was last updated June 2013).